-In overall design and performance, the Contour Probe comprises a coil wound on a laminated steel leg assembly contained within the rugged moulded housing.
+In overall design and performance, the Parker B100s comprises a coil wound on a laminated steel leg assembly contained within the rugged moulded housing.
 Flexibility of the legs allows the field to actually be “focused” at the precise area of inspection.

 The Contour Probe is electromagnetic, producing a strong AC magnetic field.
 Placement of the two poles (legs) upon ferrous materials merely provides a path for the intense magnetic field to pass from one pole to the other.
 The part completes the flux path and becomes highly magnetised.
-The Contour Probe is:
+The Parker B100S is:

 - Durable moulded construction.